John Gray (Ontario politician)

 John Gray (January 5, 1837 – February 14, 1917) was an Ontario horticulturalist and political figure.
 He represented York West in the Legislative Assembly of Ontario as a Conservative member from 1883 to 1886.

-He was born in York County, Ontario in 1837, the son of John Gray, an Irish immigrant.
+He was born in York County, Upper Canada in 1837, the son of John Gray, an Irish immigrant.
 He married Catherine Calverley in 1861.
 Gray served as a major in the militia, commanding the Toronto Field Battery.
 He was reeve for Parkdale from 1879 to 1881 and was also a member of the local Masonic lodge.